How to get a graduate job in management

 If you opt for a graduate programme, you won’t necessarily ‘be in charge of all you survey’ from day one, but you will get a great deal of early responsibility, possibly by starting out managing a small team or section of the business and learning the ropes.
 Certain industries are more open to graduates walking straight into management roles than others.

 - Read our article to see the sectors where you could start your job search.

 - Read our article comparing management schemes in the public and private sectors.

 It’s mainly large employers that set up management graduate schemes.
 For these vacancies you can search on TARGETjobs by sector, by role or by employer.
 In addition to searching for vacancies categorised as ‘business and management’, sign up for newsletters and job alerts for any career sectors that interest you (such as finance) as management roles will appear in there.
 If you would like to work for a specific company, look at the employer hubs to see what’s there.
 Keep an eye on the ‘more jobs like this one’ box as you’re browsing.

 Don’t allow your preference to work for a set organisation or within a specific industry limit your prospects.
 A company you’ve never heard of could offer more opportunities than the one you’ve set your heart on working for.
 Beyond that, a small or medium-sized enterprise (SME) could give you a greater day-to-day range of experience than working in a specific department in a large company, and you may progress up the career ladder with greater speed.

 What is the application process like for management graduate schemes?

-Most management graduate schemes are offered by the biggest employers, so they attract a lot of competition and the process tends to be extended.
+Most management graduate programmes are offered by the biggest employers, so they attract a lot of competition and the process tends to be extended.
 The stages differ across employers and roles, but many application processes involve: